 Adding Texas would be the equivalent of a major electoral college victory for the legal sports betting industry.
 Eight Big Four franchises and numerous college sports powers are nestled there among nearly 29 million residents.
 There would be no shortage of customers who at this point have nothing but bookies or offshore websites to call upon.

 As far as where to bet on sports now, currently, 26 states, the District of Columbia and Puerto Rico have at least legalized sports betting.

 Chris Grove, head of sports and emerging verticals for Eilers & Krejcik Gaming, believes about half of the roughly two dozen states he expects to introduce sports betting bills in 2021 have “a viable path to passage.”
 That’s quite significant.

-It seems unlikely that California (the most populous state at 39.5 million) and Florida (third, 21 million) will be among them after years of failure in those politically and culturally diverse states.
+It seems unlikely that California sports betting (the most populous state at 39.5 million) and sports betting in Florida (third, 21 million) will be among them after years of failure in those politically and culturally diverse states.

 “Florida and California face similar challenges in getting sports betting across the finish line, each posing their own unique challenges,” Bussmann said.
 “California has a chance with the Tribes ballot measure that will likely qualify in the coming weeks to take it to the ballot.
 The legislature and the card rooms are the biggest challenge there.